andreaferretti/react-stack/README.md

 * Moment.js to handle dates and times
 * Socket.io to support cross-browser websockets
+* Amanda for object schema validation
 * Paths.js to generate SVG graphics

+All of these libraries handle orthogonal concerns and integrate seamlessly with each other.

 Structure of the application
 ----------------------------